Things to Look for in a New or Beginners' Sewing Machine

 Take notice of when the salesperson or website says 'stitch function'.
 They don't mean it has that many stitches.
 Say you have a straight stitch.
 It's just one stitch, but it has more than one stitch function.
 You can sew seams with it and you can gather with it.
 They are two stitch functions.
 Check how many stitches it has.
 It will be fewer than the stitch functions.

 I picked the Brother XR6600 computerised sewing machine because it does everything I need it to do and it was the right price.
 UPDATE: It turns out that the Brother XR6600 is a "disposable" sewing machine and so has become unsafe after less than two years' time.
 Granted I have serviced it myself before, but I think I found that washer and put it back in.
-Anyway, I'll get a Bernina next time.
+Since then I have bought a Bernina 380 with which I am pleased and which I intend to keep for many, many years with no need to buy a more advanced sewing machine.

 Best wishes with your shopping!